America's Dog

 Science Over Stereotypes

 Research consistently shows that breed is a poor predictor of aggression.
-A major 2022 study found that breed only explains 9% of behavioral variation in dogs.
-Instead, factors like training, environment, and individual experiences play a much greater role.
+A major study found that breed explains only 9% of behavioral variation in dogs.
+Instead, factors such as training, environment, and individual experiences play a much greater role.

 Pitbulls also score above average in standardized temperament evaluations conducted by the American Temperament Test Society, which assess traits like stability, friendliness, and response to stress.

-Experts agree that public safety is best improved through responsible ownership and education — not breed bans — as there is no reliable evidence that any breeds, including pitbulls, are inherently more dangerous, and studies show that safety is not breed-specific.
+Experts agree that public safety is best improved through responsible ownership and education, not breed bans.
+There is no reliable evidence that any breed, including pitbulls, is inherently more dangerous, and studies show that safety is not breed-specific.

 Restoring America's Dog

-The story of how pitbulls became known as "America's Dog" — and how that image was lost — is a testament to the power of perception.
+The story of how pitbulls became known as "America's Dog," and how that image was lost, is a testament to the power of public opinion.
 These dogs were once celebrated for their courage, loyalty, and love.
-Their fall from grace was not caused by the dogs themselves, but by how people chose to use, portray, and pass laws targeting them.
+Their fall from grace was not caused by the dogs themselves, but by how people branded and misused them.

 vintage photo pit bull on old truck